Armen Nalbandian: Music

 In 2017, Nalbandian premiered two new ensembles to add to his work with his trio with Eric Revis and Nasheet Waits and his solo piano work.
 The first, a new quintet named Armen Nalbandian V featuring Chris Speed, Jeff Parker, Eric Revis & Alex Cline and the Armen Nalbandian 3 with Steve Lehman & Guillermo E. Brown; loosely inspired by Cecil Taylor's trio with Jimmy Lyons and Andrew Cyrille.

 In October 2017, he premiered a solo piano piece by Wadada Leo Smith entitled "Majestic".

+In May 2023, Nalbandian released The Complex Relationship Between Two Simple Machines Machines, a spontaneously composed album with David King & Chris Speed.
+The album’s title is derived from the combined practice of Senegalese physicist Oumar Haidara Fall and Spanish artist Rubén Ramos Balsa which presents a unification of theories from different realms of physics.
+In September 2023 he released A Spontaneous Breaking of Symmetry I. the first volume in a series of duo recordings with drummer Chris Corsano.

 Recordings

 Armen

 Released in March 2006, Armen was Nalbandian's debut album as a leader and the debut recording featuring the first Armen Nalbandian Trio.
 The recording features Nalbandian on piano, and contains five original compositions by Nalbandian, and five by other composers including the rarely performed Thelonious Monk composition "Oska T", and the traditional spiritual "This Train".
 Nalbandian's composition "Need" is dedicated to memory of pianist Kenny Kirkland.